-The carrying amounts of the Bank's assets, except for deferred tax assets, are reviewed at each reporting date to determine whether there is any indication of impairment.
+The carrying amounts of the Bank's assets are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated.
 An impairment loss is recognised whenever the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
 Impairment losses are recognised in profit or loss.